 - 24% attributed it to their knowledge base (the joint-fifth factor).

 The same HDI insight also rated knowledge management as the third-highest contributing factor to increases in customer satisfaction (after staff competency/training and the availability of support, but ahead of additional staff/resources).

 Overall, however, the reality for many IT service desks is that while they have a technology-enabled capability it falls flat due to knowledge being one or more of the following:

 - Too hard to capture – and then it’s too hard to manage and maintain (all likely due to a lack of available time)

 - Too hard to find – either for IT support staff or end users using the self-service portal

 - Too hard to understand – where the documented knowledge makes sense to its technical, and probably subject matter expert (SME), author but not for the less technical reader

 - Too hard to use – where the documented help is too difficult for the knowledge user to undertake (and it might also be beyond their allowed permissions)

-These five issues are often the “symptoms” rather than the “root causes” of knowledge management failure, and are definitely worth digging futher into.
+These five knowledge management issues are often the “symptoms” rather than the “root causes” of knowledge management issues or failure and are definitely worth digging further into.